lucenarenato/LaravelFilamentPainelAdmin/README.md

 ![image4](Screenshot_2023-09-13_194608.png)

-## Optica2 - this a partial clone of a real project.
+## LaravelFilamentPainelAdmin - this a partial clone of a real project.

 This is for learning purposes only.